patrick-blom/pablo-career/pablo-career/README.txt

 The Plugin-CSS is located in the `/public/css` directory inside plugin dir.
 Feel free to edit these to your needs.

 == Changelog ==

+= v1.0.3=
+* Fixing sort icon bug.
+Sorting icons were only displayed with a logged in user

 = v1.0.2 =
 * Edit shortcode rendering.
 Lists and detail view will now appear anywhere in the text and not only at the top